Mughlai shahi paneer recipe, a wonderful & rich paneer curry for your naan, kulcha and jeera rice.

 Restaurant style

-Difference Between Shahi Paneer, Kadai Paneer, Butter Paneer Recipes?
+What is the difference between Shahi Paneer, Kadai Paneer, Butter Paneer Recipes?

 Before getting into the differences, let us just agree all these curries are delicious, right?
 If you are like me you know there cannot be a paneer curry that is not delicious 🙂

-Having said that shahi paneer, kadai paneer and paneer butter are different and unique recipes.
+Having said that shahi paneer, kadai paneer and paneer butter are different and unique popular paneer recipes.
 Most of the ingredients may be same, but they are different by how they are cooked and flavored.

-Kadai paneer– This curry is know for its spicy taste and robust flavor.
+This curry is know for its spicy taste and robust flavor.
 Prepared with a special spice blend called kadai masala, this is semi dry dish with chunks of paneer, capsicum and onions.

 Ingredients like yogurt, kewra or saffron is not used in this recipe.